 Is an employment application required?

 Yes.
 A resumé or curriculum vitae cannot be substituted for a complete application.
-All application materials must be received in Human Resources by the application deadline stated on the vacancy announcement.
-In addition to the application, a cover letter, resume and copy of transcript(s) (if the position requires a degree) are required.
+In addition to the application, a cover letter, resumé and copy of transcript(s) (if the position requires a degree) are required.

 How are interviews scheduled and hiring determinations made?

-Once employment applications are received and reviewed in Human Resources to ensure completion and that minimum requirements are met by the applicant, they are forwarded to the hiring supervisor for screening and determination of those applicants who will be contacted for an interview.
+Once employment applications are received.
+The hiring supervisor screens and determines those applicants who will be contacted for an interview.
 After interviews and reference checks are completed, the hiring supervisor identifies the candidate considered as the best match for the position and makes a recommendation for hire through the appropriate Vice President.

 Will I be notified when the position has been filled?

 Yes.
-All qualified applicants are sent notification from the Human Resources Department that the position has been filled.
+All qualified applicants are sent notification that the position has been filled.

 How long is my employment application kept on file at IRSC?